Armidale

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Armidale has 437 active public transport stops offering train and bus services.
-These are covered by 46 routes, serving a total of 1,107 weekly passenger trips.
-Residents have excellent accessibility to these stops, with an average distance of 158 meters to the nearest one.
+Armidale has 437 active public transport stops offering a mix of train and bus services.
+These are covered by 46 routes providing 1,107 weekly passenger trips.
+Residents enjoy excellent transport accessibility, with an average distance of 158 meters to the nearest stop.
+Most residents commute outward daily.
+Car remains the primary mode of transport at 91%, while 6% walk.
+On average, there are 1.2 vehicles per dwelling, below the regional norm.

 Frequently Asked Questions - Transport